 Tessera-like material (tq) does not exhibit a pattern of two or more well defined deformation trends at high angles to each other; instead it is characterized by multiple deformation trends that generally are spatially distinct from each other.
-However, tq is radar bright, highly deformed, and extensively flooded by plains materials, which likely explains the lack of clear crosscutting relations that normally characterize tessera.
+However, tq is radar bright, highly deformed, and extensively flooded by plains materials.